-Many are asking for easy tailgate recipes; others are asking “what are tailgate recipes?”
+You can learn how to make easy tailgate recipes for your next event.
+Some people might ask you “what are tailgate recipes?”
 I have watched during the past decade or so a strange subculture growing from the parking lots of major and minor sports events here in America.

-Closely related to barbequing and chili cook offs, this phenomenon has many thousands of people hooked on this entertainment.
-Fans of all levels of sports gather for this pregame tailgate party atmosphere as the host team displays their eagerness to support their team by celebrating with special easy tailgate recipes and drinks; usually beer or some form of alcohol.
+Closely related to barbecuing and chili cook offs, this phenomenon has many thousands of people hooked on this entertainment.
+Fans of all levels of sports gather for this pregame tailgate party atmosphere as the host team displays their eagerness to support their team.
+Most of these people learn how to make special easy tailgate recipes and drinks; usually beer or some form of alcohol.

 From what I understand of this occurrence, what started as many packing food to hold them over during the game, leaped to an all out cookout from the vehicles tailgates of the parents, coaches and students.
-These cookout recipes included many BBQ recipes from Barbeque Beef recipes, barbeque pork, chicken, various barbeque side dishes and popular summer recipes.
 It has now become a way of gathering support “and money” from the community for the teams and the schools.
 Who doesn’t like a party?
 Today these events are lavish and you will see them taking place all over the country.
 You will usually spot these people by their uniforms and decorations on the vehicles; most matching, dressed in the schools colors and the vehicles decorated in the schools colors.

-Like barbeques or any outdoor grilling, cooking easy tailgate recipes can be a fun way of entertaining; however it can be a disaster if you do not think of safety first.
+Like barbeques or any outdoor grilling, when you learn how to make easy tailgate recipes it can be a fun way of entertaining.
+However, it can be a disaster if you do not think of safety first.
 If you are using a grill do not set it on your tailgate.
 Bring one that has sturdy legs that can be set away from vehicles, trees, shrubbery and everything else; it doesn’t take long for something to go up in flames especially if conditions are right.
 Never leave the grill unattended and have a bucket of water close by for emergencies.
 Be sure there is adequate ventilation where you are grilling; fumes can overcome you quickly.

 Before grilling any easy tailgate recipes, line the grill with a couple layers of heavy duty foil; this makes your clean up job much easier.
 It also reflects the heat and makes your cooking faster which might be beneficial to you at these events.
 If the bottom of your grill has vents punch through the foil so as to keep the air circulating.
 To start the fire pile the charcoals in a pyramid; use charcoal lighter to start the fire and NEVER use gasoline or kerosene.
 Let the coals burn until they are covered with grey ash; then spread out in a single layer before placing food on racks.